Back to All Events

 September 27th | 9:00 a.m. - 12:30 p.m. | Therapy Solutions | Richland, WA

-Attendees may attend various breakout sessions, mingle with other moms, or stay for one of two free community workout classes (one pilates-style workout OR a yoga class) both led by pelvic floor physical therapists.
+Attendees may attend various breakout sessions, mingle with other moms, or stay a free yoga class.

 Breakout Session Topics